-Interested individuals can submit a cover letter and resume to Mary Kozicki LaFontaine, Director of Employee Development & Engagement, by applying directly through LinkedIn or filling out the form on our website: https://www.sebagotechnics.com/who-we-are/careers/surveyor/
+Interested individuals can submit a cover letter and resume to Mary Kozicki LaFontaine, Director of Employee Development & Engagement, by clicking the link below.

 Sebago Technics embraces diversity and equal opportunity.
 We are committed to building a team of employee-owners that is inclusive and represents our community in terms of backgrounds, perspectives, and skills.
 The more inclusive we are, the better our work will be.
 As such, all employment is decided on the basis of qualifications, merit and business need; we encourage all applicants regardless of race, religion, color, national origin, gender, sexual orientation, gender identity, gender expression, age, veteran status, disability, or other applicable legally protected characteristics.